Geo-Chou/Geo-Chou/README.md

 - 😄 hobbies: anime, music, drawing, volunteering.
 - ⚡ Growing Now.
 I hope can discuss with everyone with same hobbies or major.

- During the personal website construction, the "Notes share" would replace it temporarily.

 <!--
 **Geo-Chou/Geo-Chou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.